 Some graduates find jobs in the environmental industry, including careers as environmental consultants, working in large corporations, or starting their own businesses.
 Others find careers working in federal, state, and local agencies with environmental mandates.
 Still others continue their educations in professional and graduate schools.

 Want to learn more about our students?
-This month, the Environmental Sciences major highlights student, Ellie Hardwick.
+This month, Environmental Sciences highlights student, Mary Summers Rogers.

 Why study Environmental Sciences?